-Exhibit 4: Regional community college awards (certificates and degrees), 2016-2019
+Exhibit 3: Regional community college awards (certificates and degrees), 2017-2020

-Non-Community College Supply-For a comprehensive regional supply analysis, it is also important to consider the supply from other institutions in the region that provide training programs for logistics and material distribution occupations.
-Exhibit 5 shows the annual and three-year average number of awards conferred by these institutions in the related Classification of Instructional Programs (CIP) Codes: Logistics, Materials, and Supply Chain Management (52.0203), and Traffic, Customs, and Transportation Clerk/Technician (52.0410).
+Non-Community College Supply - For a comprehensive regional supply analysis, it is also important to consider the supply from other institutions in the region that provide training programs for global trade and logistics-related occupations.
+Exhibit 4 shows the annual and three-year average number of awards conferred by these institutions in the related Classification of Instructional Programs (CIP) Codes: Logistics, Materials, and Supply Chain Management (52.0203); Traffic, Customs, and Transportation Clerk/Technician (52.0410); and International Business/Trade/Commerce (52.1101).
 Due to different data collection periods, the most recent three-year period of available data is from 2014 to 2017.
 Between 2014 and 2017, four-year colleges in the region conferred an average of 140 awards annually in related training programs.